-With marketing automation, you can automate all your business emails.
-You trigger emails to send based on certain criteria, like sending a thank you email after someone refers a friend to your website.
-And the best part is you don’t have to type a thing.
+With marketing automation, you can automate all your incoming business emails.
+You can trigger emails to send based on certain criteria, like sending a thank you email after someone refers a friend to your website.
+And the best part is: you don’t have to type a thing.
 It all happens automatically and behind the scenes.

-Here are three marketing automation ideas and an example of a great email for each:
+Here are 3 marketing automation ideas and an example of a great email for each:

 Automate Your Welcome Email

-In the early days of your business, new customers or users probably trickled in at a slow pace.
+In the early days of your coaching or consulting business, new clients or users probably trickled in at a slow pace.
 You had the time to personally send an email to each person, and welcome her to your platform or thank her for her purchase.
 While this method is extremely personalized (in fact, you couldn’t get more personalized than an email written by the founder), it is not scalable.
 And as your business grows, you need to save time wherever you can.
-Automating your welcome email will jumpstart the relationship with the customer or user and take one thing off your to-do list.
+Automating your welcome email will jumpstart the relationship with the client and take one thing off your to-do list.

 When creating your welcome email, make sure you have a clear call to action.
 Many companies use the welcome email to move people through the onboarding process (to get them to do certain actions that correspond with high conversion rates).

 In this example by SumDay, an online saving and investment site, users must take action (add money) to get value and ultimately use the product.

 I’ve also seen success automating the intake form for new clients, pre-consultation call questionnaires, and meeting reminders.